Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 So if you are a current beneficiary of a trust, there are certain rights you have regarding the type of information you are entitled to receive from the trustee.
 Most trusts have provisions requiring the trustee to provide accountings to beneficiaries, at least annually.
 Sometimes the trust requires the beneficiaries to officially request the accountings from the trustee before they are required to provide the information.

 Trusts can be set up in many different ways so it can be a difficult to determine exactly what your rights are as a beneficiary, and how to properly exercise those rights.
-Our office always recommends speaking with a qualified attorney to fully explore all your options in order to prevent a potentially irreversible outcome.
+If you would like help with your trust situation, please contact our office for a complimentary consultation.